mapbender/mapbender-starter/CONTRIBUTING.md

 #### Create Bundle

-In order to create bundle, please look an example structure at [digitizer bundle](https://github.com/mapbender/mapbender-digitizer).
+In order to create bundle, please look an example structure at [digitizer].
 There is